itungxp/SingaporeCommunityClub/README.md

 # sgcc
-To find available court in Singapore Community Clubs
+> To find available court in Singapore Community Clubs.
+Using Jsoup to pull the site and find from the check box avaiable.